Job satisfaction: Communication overload and underload

 One of the most important aspects of an individual's work in a modern organization concerns the management of communication demands that they encounter on the job.
 Demands can be characterized as a communication load, which refers to "the rate and complexity of communication inputs an individual must process in a particular time frame."

-Individuals in an organization can experience communication over-load and communication under- load which can affect their level of job satisfaction.
-Communication overload can occur when "an individual receives too many messages in a short period of time which can result in unprocessed information or when an individual faces more complex messages that are more difficult to process."
-Due to this process, "given an individual's style of work and motivation to complete a task, when more inputs exist than outputs, the individual perceives a condition of overload which can be positively or negatively related to job satisfaction.
-In comparison, communication under load can occur when messages or inputs are sent below the individual's ability to process them."
+Individuals in an organization can experience communication overload and communication underload, which can affect their level of job satisfaction.
+Communication overload can occur when "an individual receives too many messages in a short period of time," resulting in unprocessed information or when an individual faces more complex messages that are more difficult to process.
+Due to this process, "given an individual's style of work and motivation to complete a task, when more inputs exist than outputs, the individual perceives a condition of overload," which can be positively or negatively related to job satisfaction.
+In comparison, communication underload can occur when messages or inputs are sent below the individual's ability to process them.

-According to the ideas of communication over-load and under-load, if an individual does not receive enough input on the job or is unsuccessful in processing these inputs, the individual is more likely to become dissatisfied, aggravated, and unhappy with their work which leads to a low level of job satisfaction.
+According to the ideas of communication overload and underload, if an individual does not receive enough input on the job or is unsuccessful in processing these inputs, the individual is more likely to become dissatisfied, aggravated, and unhappy with their work, leading to a low level of job satisfaction.

 Superior-subordinate communication

 Superior-subordinate communication is an important influence on job satisfaction in the workplace.
 The way in which subordinates perceive a supervisor's behavior can positively or negatively influence job satisfaction.
-Communication behavior such as facial expression, eye contact, vocal expression, and body movement is crucial to the superior-subordinate relationship (Teven, p.
-156).
-Nonverbal messages play a central role in interpersonal interactions with respect to impression formation, deception, attraction, social influence, and emotional.
-Nonverbal immediacy from the supervisor helps to increase interpersonal involvement with their subordinates impacting job satisfaction.
-The manner in which supervisors communicate with their subordinates non-verbally may be more important than the verbal content (Teven, p.
-156).
-Individuals who dislike and think negatively about their supervisor are less willing to communicate or have motivation to work whereas individuals who like and think positively of their supervisor are more likely to communicate and are satisfied with their job and work environment.
+Communication behavior such as facial expression, eye contact, vocal expression, and body movement is crucial to the superior-subordinate relationship.
+Nonverbal messages play a central role in interpersonal interactions with respect to impression formation, deception, attraction, social influence, and emotion.
+Nonverbal immediacy from the supervisor helps to increase interpersonal involvement with their subordinates, impacting job satisfaction.
+The manner in which supervisors communicate with their subordinates nonverbally may be more important than the verbal content.
+Individuals who dislike and think negatively about their supervisor are less willing to communicate or have motivation to work, whereas individuals who like and think positively of their supervisor are more likely to communicate and are satisfied with their job and work environment.
 A supervisor who uses nonverbal immediacy, friendliness, and open communication lines is more likely to receive positive feedback and high job satisfaction from a subordinate.
-Conversely, a supervisor who is antisocial, unfriendly, and unwilling to communicate will naturally receive negative feedback and create low job satisfaction in their subordinates in the workplace.
+Conversely, a supervisor who is antisocial, unfriendly, and unwilling to communicate will naturally receive negative feedback and create low job satisfaction in their subordinates.